Abdallah Sima: Brighton & Hove Albion

 On 31 August 2021, Sima joined Premier League side Brighton & Hove Albion for an undisclosed fee on a four-year deal.

+On 9 June 2025, Sima extended his contract with Brighton until 30 June 2026.

 Stoke City (loan)

 Upon moving to England to join Brighton, Sima was immediately loaned out to Championship side Stoke City for the duration of the 2021–22 season.
 He made his debut for the club on 15 September 2021, coming on as a 76th minute substitute, replacing Jacob Brown in the 1–1 home draw with Barnsley.
 Sima was assessed in December with the possibility of returning to his parent club Brighton due to injury setbacks, only making four appearances in all competitions for The Potters.

 Angers (loan)

 On 13 July 2022, Sima joined Ligue 1 club Angers on a season-long loan.

+Rangers (loan)

+On 29 June 2023, Sima joined Scottish Premiership club Rangers on a season-long loan.
+He made his debut for the club on 5 August 2023, starting in a 1–0 away defeat to Kilmarnock.
+He scored his first goal for Rangers during a league match at home to Livingston on 12 August 2023.

+Brest (loan)

+On 21 August 2024, Sima joined Ligue 1 side Brest on a season-long loan.

+Lens

+On 29 August 2025, Sima joined Ligue 1 club Lens on a permanent deal, signing a contract until 2029.

 International career

-Sima made his debut for Senegal national team on 26 March 2021 in an AFCON 2021 qualifier against Congo.
+Sima made his debut for the Senegal national team on 26 March 2021, in a 2021 Africa Cup of Nations qualifier against Congo.

+In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.